 Opportunities for Moving Around

 You can always get active, no matter where you are.
 You know that physical activity can help you live a longer, healthier life.
 But did you know you don’t need to join a gym or use costly equipment to be physically active?
-No matter where you live you can find ways to move more and sit less throughout your day.
+Moving around after a hard-days work, or after sitting through a movie or after dinner is what you need.
+No matter where you live you can find ways to move around more and sit less throughout your day.
 In addition to helping your health you might even have some fun and without spending a lot of money.

 Seize your opportunities for moving around more.
 At first it may seem difficult, but you’ll soon look forward to getting out and about more.